JensWalter/axum-server-timing/README.md

 # axum-server-timing
 [![Latest Version](https://img.shields.io/crates/v/axum-server-timing.svg)](https://crates.io/crates/axum-server-timing)

-An axum layer to inject the server-timing HTTP header into the response.
+An axum layer to inject the Server-Timing HTTP header into the response.

 For a reference on the header please see [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing).

 ## Examples

-Using the layer to inject the Http-Timing Header.
+Using the layer to inject the Server-Timing Header.
 ```rust
     let app = Router::new()
         .route("/", get(handler))